Yurii Pavlenko

+Yurii Oleksiiovych Pavlenko (Ю́рій Олексі́йович Павле́нко; born 20 March 1975) is a Ukrainian politician currently serving as a People's Deputy of Ukraine on the party list of Opposition Platform — For Life since 2019.
+He previously served as a member of Opposition Bloc's party list and a party-list People's Deputy from Our Ukraine Bloc between 2002 and 2006.
+Pavlenko has also held the office of children's ombudsman of Ukraine from 2011 to 2014, and worked as governor of Zhytomyr Oblast from 2006 to 2007.

 Biography

-Born in Kyiv in 1975, Pavlenko studied history at Ukrainian Humanitarian Lyceum and then at Taras Shevchenko National University of Kyiv before undertaking a Master of Public Administration degree at the Ukrainian Academy of Public Administration.
+Yurii Oleksiiovych Pavlenko was born in the Ukrainian capital of Kyiv on 20 March 1975.
+He studied history at Ukrainian Humanities Lyceum and then at Taras Shevchenko National University of Kyiv before undertaking a Master of Public Administration degree at the Ukrainian Academy of Public Administration.
 He took a Ph.D. in 2010.

 In 1999 Pavlenko became chairman of the Youth Party of Ukraine.
 He was elected a People's Deputy in the 2002 parliamentary election for the Our Ukraine Bloc.
 In 2005 he became a member of the People's Union "Our Ukraine" party.
 Pavlenko was reelected in 2006 and 2007 as an Our Ukraine Bloc candidate.

-Pavlenko served as Minister for Family, Youth and Sport in the First Tymoshenko Government, the Yekhanurov Government, briefly in the Alliance of National Unity government and again in the Second Tymoshenko Government.
+Pavlenko served as Minister of Family, Youth and Sports in the First Tymoshenko Government, the Yekhanurov Government, briefly in the Alliance of National Unity government and again in the Second Tymoshenko Government.
 From 2005 to 2007 Pavlenko was Ukraine's State Representative in the UNICEF Executive Board.
-From 26 December 2006 till 17 October 2007 Pavlenko was the (appointed) Governor of Zhytomyr Oblast.
+From 26 December 2006 till 17 October 2007 Pavlenko was Governor of Zhytomyr Oblast.
 From 25 May to 24 October 2007 Pavlenko was a member of the National Security and Defense Council of Ukraine.